- story – 10 min read

 Listen to the story or read the (edited) transcript below

-Writer is an AI writing assistant for teams.
+Writer is an AI writing platform for teams.
 Writer gives content and brand leaders the ability to align brand, enable writers, and scale content production, with features that accelerate all parts of the writing process.

 Ty Magnin is Director of Content & Web Marketing and Kate McDaniel is the Blog and Web Editor of Global Content at UiPath.
 Read or listen to the story of how they worked cross-functionally to scale content and align their brand across UiPath.